-EDITOR’S NOTE: My sister BJ has been living in Shanghai for over 15 years and spills the beans on what dishes to eat on your next visit to Shanghai.
+EDITOR’S NOTE: Traveleater BJ Macatulad has been living in Shanghai for over 15 years and spills the beans on what dishes to eat on your next visit to Shanghai.

 After many years living in Shanghai, there are now very few culinary delights that I’m not able to track down in my adopted city.
 This is because all manner of chefs and cooks from the farthest corners of China and the world come to Shanghai, to open or work at restaurants or try to make it big feeding the world’s most populous city.

 But despite having so much choice, there are a few dishes that I find myself returning to time and time again, even after 15 years.
 With the help of my Shanghainese colleagues, I’ve compiled a list of 25 things to eat in Shanghai that we love, for food pilgrims to experience what eating is like in our city.

 No time to read this Shanghai food guide now?
 Click on the save button and pin it for later!

 WHAT IS SHANGHAI CUISINE?

 Shanghai cuisine is a popular style of Chinese food.
 In the strictest sense, it refers to what’s known as Benbang cuisine – a style of cooking that originated in Shanghai – but it can also refer to the styles of cooking of the surrounding Jiangsu and Zhejiang provinces.